 To access the Connectors screen, from the top menu, select Find > Configure > Connectors.
-To view onscreen help, click Show Help in the top right corner.
+To view on-screen help, click Show Help in the top right corner.
 The following points supplement the on-screen help.

 - By default, two connector types are available: Crawler and RSS/Atom.
-The connector type determines which configuration options appear below the Type drop-down list.
+The connector type determines which configuration options appear below the Type dropdown list.

 - If you choose Crawler type, you can fine-tune indexing by excluding media types such as style sheets, JavaScript, and XML files.
 See also: Media Types.
-Find excludes the following media types from indexing by default.
+Episerver Find excludes the following media types from indexing by default.

 - text/css

-- o text/ecmascript
+- text/ecmascript

-- o text/javascript
+- text/javascript

 - application/ecmascript

 - application/javascript

-- o application/x-javascript
+- application/x-javascript

-- o application/x-pointplus
+- application/x-pointplus